Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning: Application of Reparametrization Trick to Non-Convex Optimization Objectives

 \section{Application of Reparametrization Trick to Non-Convex Optimization Objectives}

-In this section, we propose an innovative objective function with stochastic actions and reparameterization trick that can allow a \gls{nn} to converge to the global optimum even in non-convex problems.
+In this section, we propose an innovative objective function with stochastic actions and reparameterization trick that can allow an optimization to converge to the global optimum even in non-convex problems.